Elisabeth Winterhalter

-Elisabeth Hermine Winterhalter (17 December 1856, in Munich – 13 February 1952, in Hofheim am Taunus) was a German gynecologist, surgeon, feminist and patron of the arts.
+Elisabeth Hermine Winterhalter (17 December 1856, Munich – 13 February 1952, Hofheim am Taunus) was a German gynecologist, surgeon, feminist and patron of the arts.
 She was one of the first female doctors and the first female surgeon in Germany.
-The painter, Ottilie Roederstein, was her long-time companion.
+Painter Ottilie Roederstein was her long-time companion.

 Biography

 She was the thirteenth and last child of Georg and Elisabeth Winterhalter, née Von Garr.
 Her father died when she was only eleven years old.
 He was a doctor, as were her grandfather, great-grandfather and oldest brother and, from an early age, she expressed a desire to be a doctor too.
 This goal was not supported by her family.
 Instead, after some time at a boarding school in Beuerberg Abbey, she was sent to a teacher training school and took a position as an assistant teacher in Schwabing.

 In 1884, her mother relented and agreed to support her medical studies.
 At that time, women were not allowed to attend universities in the German Empire, so she applied at the University of Zürich and the University of Bern.
 She passed the Swiss Matura in 1885 and was admitted in Zürich.
 Later that summer, through her acquaintances at the university, she met Ottilie Roederstein, a portrait painter who lived in Paris and spent her summers in Zürich with her family.
 By 1887, they had become lovers.